 In 1977, Florida State University alum Bill Durham introduced the idea of creating not just a mascot, but a tribute to the tribe the school chose as their nickname.
 And so Bobby Bowden‘s wife, Ann, helped implement the idea.

 Durham went to the Seminole Tribe of Florida tribal council and not only received their blessing on the idea, but their help in creating the regalia that Chief Osceola would wear while riding Renegade.
-Without the support of the tribe itself, this tradition, along with possibly the university’s use of the team name, would have ended long ago.
+Without the support of the tribe itself, this tradition, along with the university’s use of the Seminole name, would have ended long ago.

 The name Osceola comes from one of the leaders of the Seminole people during the second Seminole Wars in Florida.